pivotal/blog/README.md

 # The Pivotal Engineering Journal

 Welcome to our little slice of the internets!
-This blog is dedicated to technical (and cultural) posts by the Pivotal Cloud Foundry Engineering team.
+This blog is dedicated to technical (and cultural) posts by the Pivotal Engineering team.
 If that's you, then *please*, *please*, *please* contribute!

 ## Running Locally